AlbertodelaPaz/SEEC/README.md

 Site probability distribution for evolution scripts

 All of these codes are based on MATLAB.
-Below is one example for the basic analysis of lambda SEQRS data.

 Any publication resulting from applications of SEEC should cite:

 Jose Alberto de la Paz, Charisse M. Nartey, Monisha Yuvaraj, Faruck Morcos, Epistatic contributions promote the unification of incompatible models of neutral molecular evolution.
 Under revision.